 - A first time buyers guide for condo dwellers

 That is probably the most impactful way to give it the vavoom you need.

-And then make the document nice-looking too.
 It doesn’t have to be AS designed as the cover.
-But add a little color to it and at least SOME design elements to make it feel special.
+But add a little color to it and at least SOME design elements.